piyushjainbny/chat-app-client-side/README.md

 Chat app created with React and chatengine

 Note: UI is not optimised for Mobile devices;
-either user desktop site on mobiles or use this on your system
+either use desktop site on mobiles or use this on your Laptop or computer